-High risk of suspicion; evaluate when needed
+Urinary tract infection High risk of suspicion; evaluate when needed in trisomy 18)

-Follow closely; referral to Orthopedics as indicated
+Scoliosis (especially Follow closely; referral to Orthopedics as indicated

 [Carey, 2017]

 Carey also recommends other well-child care as would occur in any infant or child.
 This would include routine immunizations including varicella.
 RSV immunoglobulins are recommended at the beginning of the RSV season in appropriate infants with trisomy 18 or 13.
 This particular approach is usually carried out for infants with chronic disorders and history of prematurity.
 [Carey, 2005] Recommendations in table 11 for health care providers are also in Carey's chapter in Allanson and Cassidy's book (2010) and in Cerda and Carey (2012).
 Wilson and Cooley provide a similar working checklist.